-IRA Financial Group is recognized as the leading facilitator of self-directed IRA and Solo 401(k) Plans.
-As a result, we have come across many scenarios pertaining to Self-Directed IRA and Solo 401(k) Plan Beneficiary Forms.
+IRA Financial Group is recognized as the leading facilitator of Self-Directed IRA and Solo 401(k) plans.
+As a result, we have come across many scenarios pertaining to Self-Directed IRA and Solo 401(k) plan beneficiary forms.
+It’s important to know the rules so that your wishes upon your passing are followed.
+Read more to prepare your finances better.

 One of our clients (who we will call John Jones), worked at a privately owned construction company in a southern state for 22 years.
 The tradesman turned supervisor named Janet Jones, his wife of 38 years, was the beneficiary of his 401(k) account in the event he died before her.